meleu/my-notes/courses/devops-bootcamp/08-jenkins-ci-cd.md

 ### Using credentials in Jenkinsfile

-0. Install the `Credentials Binding` plugin.
+0. Install the plugins:
+    - `Credentials Plugin`
+    - `Credentials Binding Plugin`
 1. Define credentials in Jenkins GUI.
 2. `credentials("credentialId")` binds the credentals to your env variable.
 3. another option is getting via `usernamePassword()`